Last updated on March 2nd, 2022

 We have seen a lot of developments on search engine optimization in 2021.
 We expect that there’s a lot to look forward to 2022.
 With the current trends, we believe that SEO will continue to focus on mobile platforms.
 We believe that SEO developments would heavily focus on mobile in 2022.
 Google has been very transparent in telling that its focus would be on mobile search, and from this we can tell that the entire industry will revolve on changing how mobile search works.

-Don’t worry, these predictions will not include the forever haunting ‘SEO is dead’ proclamation, nor that theory that links might be useless this 2018.
+Don’t worry, these predictions will not include the forever haunting ‘SEO is dead’ proclamation, nor that theory that links might be useless in 2022.

 This being the case, Google understands that there is a need for it to prioritize its algorithms the mobile version of sites.
 Ranking of sites will be done in primary consideration of the experience that mobile searchers will have.

 Google further stated that more experiments would be conducted in order to improve the user experience of mobile searchers.

 Google recommends that webmasters take the effort in improving their mobile websites so that they won’t get left behind.
 And for those who still don’t have mobile websites, there’s no better time than now to start!

 Right now, take time to decide whether you need an app or a mobile-friendly site, because remember, “you need to be on mobile.
 It’s no longer optional.”

 If you have a responsive or dynamic site: